 1. Save the application to your computer.HZI Employment Application

 2. Fill it out.
 You can type in the form after you have saved it to your computer, or you can print it out and write on it (please print legibly)

 3. Send it in.
 Email your completed application and resume to firstname.lastname@example.org.
 Please indicate the position title in the subject line that you wish to apply for.
 If you prefer to fax, please fax to 713-533-6758, Attention Brandy.

 Guest Service Representative (temp to hire)

 Greeter (temp to hire)

-The Houston Zoo currently has no paid internship available.
+The Houston Zoo currently has one paid internship available.
 All paid internships will be posted here when available.

 Unpaid internships are offered in animal care and non-animal care areas, veterinary conservation research, and through the Collegiate Conservation Program.

 Interns in the Collegiate Conservation Program will receive a stipend for living expenses at the conclusion of the experience.